boyski/mdsh/README.md

 fork/exec sequence it behaves *exactly* like the underlying shell (/bin/sh by default) with one minor exception: when passed the -h|--help flag it prints its own usage message instead of the shell's.
-Otherwise it execs the shell with an unmodified and unexamined argv.
+Otherwise it will exec the shell with an unmodified and unexamined argv.

 Its value-added is in the things it can do before or after exec-ing the shell.
 Typically you'd tell make to use it by passing SHELL=mdsh on the